“To strive, to seek, to find, and not to yield.”

-Sometimes forgotten at the bottom of the globe, Antarctica surfaces in the popular imagination as a sort of fantasy—of wintry landscapes and adorable wildlife—or, increasingly, a rhetorical figure for climate change, so it is surprisingly easy to forget that Antarctica is an actual place, one that has attracted scientists and explorers for its rich ecosystem and history.
+Often forgotten at the bottom of the globe, Antarctica surfaces in the popular imagination as a sort of fantasy—of wintry landscapes and adorable wildlife—or, increasingly, a rhetorical figure for climate change; it is easy, therefore, to forget that Antarctica is an actual place, one that has attracted scientists and explorers for its rich ecosystem and history and also, sometimes, with nationalistic and economic motivations.
 Lincoln Ellsworth (1880–1951) was a famous polar explorer, as well as a benefactor of the American Museum of Natural History, who helped to map the vast, still-unknown geography of Antarctica.
 Between 1933 and 1938, Ellsworth surveyed thousands of miles of Antarctica from the vantage of a plane and, along with his crew, trekked across the surface of the continent to gather specimens of the wildlife that they found there.
-His explorations shed a light on the mysterious region of the earth, and the attention he received in the U.S. press sparked readers’ interest in the far-off region of the earth.
+The dangerous, ice-covered physical environment was rendered more accessible to researchers thanks to then-current technological advances in mountaineering equipment.

 Explore.
 Instigate.
 Build new knowledge.